Skip to content

 • Role Diversity: Hire engineers, designers, marketers, etc., from one platform.

-• Flexible Models: Hourly freelancers and salaried placements are both supported.
+• Flexible Models: Hourly freelancers and salaried placements both supported.

 • Commitment Constraints: Some plans require multi-month commitments.